maxx1128/Webdev-Study-Notes/accessibility/AccessibleWebContent.md

 ## Add Text to Icons

 Icons should either have text built for screen readers (such as `aria-label`), or preferably additional text written beneath it.
 Either way, the icon itself shouldn't be the only source of meaning or understanding.
-There's no gaurantee everyone will understand it the same, if at all.
+There's no guarantee everyone will understand it the same, if at all.

 ## Give Transcripts or Captions for Audio and Video